sal55/langs/Compilertest3.md

 ### Sorted by Runtime

-Rememeber this is just for that one small benchmark (and only one copy of the function):
+Rememeber this is just for that one small benchmark (a single call to fannkuch(11) in a program with just that one function):

 Implem | Language | Runtime
 --- | --- | ----